My own ActiveMQ Artemis Cheat Sheet

 - SHUTDOWN: Shutdown the VM process.

-To check easily if a broker suffered an issue the best practice is to use SHUTDOWN policy.
-It is very easy to check if the broker is running or not checking the service or the java process in OS.
+very easy to check if the broker is running or not checking the service or the java process in OS.

 Definition at broker.xml